-Figure 3: Mitigating Damage to Arctic Copepods from Oil Spill Overview

-Baseline:
+Baseline.

 The rising demand for petroleum products has led to an increase in oil drilling in the sea as well as in shipping using ocean waterways.
 Over the past 50 years, oil spills have become a major environmental concern.
 With the decreased ice coverage in the Arctic and sub-Arctic, there has been a substantial increase in trans-Arctic shipping and renewed interest in Arctic oil and gas exploration.
 This poses a growing risk for oil pollution in the Bering and Beaufort Sea and raises concern about its impact of Arctic food webs.
 The opening Arctic Ocean has increased interest in the Northern Sea Route and the Northwest Passage.
 Transits through the Bering Strait are already growing from 220 transits in 2008 to roughly 500 per year in recent years.
 This increased shipping brings the inherent risk of oil spills.
 This risk comes not just from oil tankers, but from the heavy fuel oil that all ships carry.
 In addition to increased shipping, Arctic oil exploration is expected to increase.
 Current estimates suggest that 30 billion barrels of not-yet undiscovered oil lie in the U.S. Arctic.
 While the oil exploration in the Chukchi and the Beaufort Seas came to a temporary stop in 2016, the U.S. Congress recently opened Area 1002 in the Arctic National Wildlife Refuge (ANWR) for oil exploration.
 Extracted oil from these sites would be transported through the trans-Alaskan pipeline to Port Valdez in the Gulf of Alaska, where it is loaded onto tanker ships and shipped for refining.